zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/filtering/basic-filtering-operators.md

 ## Conclusion{#conclusion}

-Milvus offers a range of basic operators that give you flexibility in filtering and querying your data.
+Zilliz Cloud offers a range of basic operators that give you flexibility in filtering and querying your data.
 By combining comparison, range, arithmetic, and logical operators, you can create powerful filter expressions to narrow down your search results and retrieve the data you need efficiently.